-Mr. Wolstencroft's short-term cash bonus opportunity (displayed in the following table as Annual Incentive Earned) is variable, meaning the final payout amount is based solely on the achievement of specific performance goals over a one-year period which include both Company performance metrics (weighted at 75%) and individual performance factors (weighted at 25%).
+Mr. Wolstencroft's short-term cash bonus opportunity (displayed in the following table as Annual Incentive Earned) is variable, meaning the final payout amount is based solely on the achievement of specific performance goals over a one-year period that include both Company performance metrics (weighted at 75%) and individual performance factors (weighted at 25%).
+For 2015, the Company performance was calculated at 99% of target.
+The HRCC determined that Mr. Wolstencroft's individual performance during 2015 warranted an award calculation of 150% for the individual component of his 2015 award.

-Half of Mr. Wolstencroft's long-term equity incentive opportunity (displayed in the following table as LTI Award) also is variable, meaning the number of shares actually paid to our CEO (if any) depends upon and is subject to the achievement of certain performance measures over a three-year vesting period, and is based on a graduated scale ranging from 0 to 200% of the initial target amount.
+Half of Mr. Wolstencroft's long-term equity incentive opportunity (displayed in the following table as LTI Award Granted) also is variable, meaning the number of shares actually paid to our CEO (if any) depends upon and is subject to the achievement of certain performance measures over a three-year vesting period, and is based on a graduated scale ranging from 0 to 200% of the initial target amount.
 The other half of the award consists of time-vesting RSUs that will vest in three equal installments.
+(See Long Term Incentives on pages 31-33).

-The Board and the HRCC view these compensation changes and costs as prudent investments for the Company's future, as important vehicles to align our new CEO's interest with those of stockholders and promote long-term stockholder value if performance standards are achieved, and as consistent with market practices for executives in the business consulting industry and the companies with which we compete for clients and executive talent.
+The Board and the HRCC view these compensation measures as prudent investments for the Company's future.
+They are consistent with market practices for executives in the business consulting industry and the companies with which we compete for clients and executive talent.